-The Coordination, Integration and Synthesis (CIS) Group is the statewide component of the Phase IV research effort.
-The group will serve three key functions within Phase IV.
-First, it will provide training, guidance and assistance to test case teams.
-Second, it will provide venues and means to deliver research findings as decision-support tools, including holding annual Regional Outreach Workshops and helping to craft cyber-enabled visualizations for “decision theatres” in which lawmakers, resource managers and members of the public are invited to view and manipulate comparative model scenarios.
-Third, the CIS Working Group will undertake integrated modeling and assessments across regions to better understand why different communities have different adaptive capacities.
+The Coordination, Integration and Synthesis (CIS) Group is the statewide component of the Alaska EPSCoR research effort.
+The group serves three key functions.
+First, it provides training, guidance and assistance to test case teams.
+Second, it provides venues and means to deliver research findings as decision-support tools, including annual Regional Outreach Workshops and “decision theatres” in which lawmakers and resource managers can view and manipulate comparative models via large-scale visualizations.
+Third, the CIS Working Group undertakes integrated modeling and assessments across regions to better understand why different communities have different adaptive capacities.
 CIS is also home to Alaska EPSCoR's cyberinfrastructure efforts, which have produced a comprehensive set of data catalogs and portals to enable information-sharing across the project and with the public.

-CIS will use test case information to build adaptive capacity indices, consisting of robust evaluation protocols and tools for adaptation strategies, policies and measures.
-By utilizing more precise data, communities can respond to perturbations more quickly and effectively and this response can be quantified on time scales of months to years.
-Creating these assessments will entail developing: 1) improved benchmarking tools and empirical testing of indicators of adaptive capacity; 2) enhanced adaptation options assessments; 3) a better understanding of socio-cognitive processes affecting adaptive capacity, and 4) best practices for community participation in all phases of adaptation strategies.
+CIS is using test case information to build adaptive capacity indices, consisting of robust evaluation protocols and tools for adaptation strategies, policies and measures.
+By using more precise data, communities will be able to respond to changes more quickly and effectively and these responses can be quantified on time scales of months to years.

 Project data acquired by the CIS Group, as well as relevant data compiled from other agencies and organizations, can be accessed at Alaska EPSCoR's statewide data portal.